Blackyfi/aws-manga-library/DEPLOYMENT.md

 **This script will:**
 1. ✓ Load environment variables from .env.dev
-2. ✓ Check prerequisites (AWS CLI, Python, zip, Docker)
+2. ✓ Check prerequisites (AWS CLI, Python, zip)
 3. ✓ Create temporary package directory
-4. ✓ **Build Lambda package using Docker** (ensures Lambda compatibility)
-5. ✓ Install Python dependencies in AWS Lambda environment
+4. ✓ Install Python dependencies with Lambda-compatible platform flags
-6. ✓ Copy source code
+5. ✓ Copy source code
-7. ✓ Optimize package size (remove tests, cache files)
+6. ✓ Optimize package size (remove tests, cache files)
-8. ✓ Create zip archive (deployment package)
+7. ✓ Create zip archive (deployment package)
-9. ✓ Upload to AWS Lambda (create or update function)
+8. ✓ Upload to AWS Lambda (create or update function)
-10. ✓ Configure environment variables
+9. ✓ Configure environment variables
-11. ✓ Set memory (1024 MB) and timeout (300 seconds)
+10. ✓ Set memory (1024 MB) and timeout (300 seconds)
-12. ✓ Wait for function to be ready
+11. ✓ Wait for function to be ready
-13. ✓ Clean up temporary files
+12. ✓ Clean up temporary files

-**This takes about 3-7 minutes** (depending on your internet speed).
+**This takes about 2-5 minutes** (depending on your internet speed).

-**What happens if Docker is not available?**
-The script will automatically fall back to using pip with Lambda-compatible platform flags, but Docker is **strongly recommended** for reliability.
+**How it works:**
+The script uses pip with special flags (`--platform manylinux2014_x86_64 --python-version 3.11`) to ensure all binary dependencies (like Pillow for image processing) are compiled for AWS Lambda's Amazon Linux 2 environment, not your local system.

-### Step 5.4: Verify Lambda Function
+### Step 5.3: Verify Lambda Function

 ```bash
 # Check Lambda function exists